Mighty-Doodle/.github/profile/README.md

 ## ⚖️ License & Usage

-This project is open-source under the MIT License.
+This project is open-source under the GPL-3.0 License.

 **Important:**
 - “Mighty Doodle®” name, logo, and branding are trademarks of Mighty Doodle, Inc.